tpetzoldt/growthrates/README.md

-# growthrates
+# R package growthrates

-R Package growthrates:  Estimate Growth Rates from Experimental Data
+### Estimate Growth Rates from Experimental Data

 The population growth rate is the main indicator of population fitness.
 This **R** package provides a collection of methods to